Osteopathy is a way of detecting, treating and preventing health problems by moving, stretching and massaging a person's muscles and joints.

 We reserve the right to charge a £20 fee for the above.
 If you're unable to make an appointment please let us know as soon as possible and we will re-book you in. £20 charge will only be made if you cancel within 24 hours of your appointment

-We are registered will all of the major and most small providers.
+We are registered with all of the major and most small providers.
 Occasionally, if a provider needs to be invoiced directly we include a small additional service charge.
+We can bill directly to most major health insurance companies as long as we have an authorization number before the first appointment.
+It should also be noted that patients who receive treatment under private health insurance attract an admin fee per appointment.

 We accept cash and all major debit and credit cards except American Express.